Skip to Content

 Even though there are several beaches in Aqaba downtown, most of them belong to luxury hotels such as the Intercontinental, Kempinski, or Mövenpick.

-However, I don’t recommend taking a swim here as the water seemed very polluted and bikinis are not recommended on public beaches in Jordan.
+However, I don’t recommend taking a swim here as the water seems very polluted, and bikinis are not recommended on public beaches in Jordan.

 10. A glass-bottom boat tour (or not!)